tieututinhoc/piracy/docs/README.md

 - [MakeMKV](https://www.makemkv.com/) - MakeMKV is your one-click solution to convert video that you own into free and patents-unencumbered format that can be played everywhere.
 - [sickbeard_mp4_automator](https://github.com/mdhiggins/sickbeard_mp4_automator) - Automatically convert video files to a standardized mp4 format with proper metadata tagging to create a beautiful and uniform media library.
 - [The Encoding Guide](https://encoding-guide.neocities.org/) - An in-depth guide on video encoding.

+### Movies and TV Shows Automation

+- [Radarr](http://radarr.video/) - A fork of Sonarr to work with movies ala Couchpotato.
+- [RadarrSync](https://github.com/Sperryfreak01/RadarrSync) - Syncs two Radarr servers through web API.
+- [Sonarr](https://github.com/Sonarr/Sonarr) - Smart PVR for newsgroup and BitTorrent users.
+- [Pulsarr](http://github.com/roboticsound/Pulsarr) - Browser extension for adding movies to Radarr or Series' to Sonarr while browsing IMDB or TVDB.
+- [traktarr](http://github.com/l3uddz/traktarr) - Script to add new series & movies to Sonarr/Radarr based on Trakt lists.
+- [Medusa](http://pymedusa.com/) - Automatic Video Library Manager for TV Shows.
+- [SickBeard](http://sickbeard.com/) - The ultimate PVR application that searches for and manages your TV shows.
+- [SickChill](http://sickchill.github.io/) - An automatic Video Library Manager for TV Shows.
+- [SickGear](http://github.com/SickGear/SickGear) - SickGear has proven the most reliable stable TV fork of the great Sick-Beard to fully automate TV enjoyment with innovation.
+- [SickRage](http://github.com/SiCKRAGE/SiCKRAGE) - Automatic Video Library Manager for TV Shows.
+- [TV Overlord](http://www.tvoverlord.com/) - TV Overlord is a semi automatic command line tool to download and manage TV shows from newsgroups or Bittorent.
+- [TVShows 2](http://tvshowsapp.com/) - TVShows is the easiest way to download your favorite shows automatically in your Mac.
+- [CouchPotato](http://couchpota.to/) - Download movies automatically, easily and in the best quality as soon as they are available.
+- [Watcher](http://github.com/nosmokingbandit/Watcher3) - Watcher is an automated movie NZB & Torrent searcher and snatcher.
+- [Snahp tool](http://github.com/Rawnly/snahp-tool) - Client for download movies from snahp lists.
+- [Nefarious](http://lardbit.github.io/nefarious/) - Nefarious is a web application that helps you download movies and TV shows.
+- [MacGuffin](http://github.com/hwkns/macguffin) - Automated tools for handling Scene and P2P film releases.

 ## Sports